Sane C++ Libraries

 Foundation

-🟩 Primitive types, asserts, limits, Function, Span, Result, Tagged Union
+🟩 Primitive types, asserts, limits, Function, Span, Result, Buffer

 Foundation library provides many fundamental type definitions and types widely used by other libraries.